adamkurth/cxls_hitfinder/docs/report.md

 ;example!
 clen = 0.35
 photon_energy = 8000

-; adu_per_photon needs a relatively recent CrystFEL version.
-If your version is ; older, change it to adu_per_eV and set it to one over the photon energy in eV

 ;...
 ```
+Below are visual representations of water-background noise for two specific photon energies (6000 eV and 8000 eV), with the camera length held constant at 0.15 meters.
+These images demonstrate how variations in photon energy influence the momentum transfer during X-ray scattering, which directly affects the scattering angle.
+This change in angle impacts the solid angle of the scattered photons, altering the area they cover on the detector's surface.
+Higher photon energies result in greater momentum transfers, leading to altered scattering angles.
+Simultaneously, the fixed camera length means that as the distance between the sample and the detector increases, the solid angle expands, spreading the incident photons across a broader area of the detector face.
+This expansion and the conic dispersion pattern of the scattered photons are responsible for the formation of the water-ring observed in the diffraction images.

-In the diagrams below, the water-background noise images are displayed for two distinct photon energies (6000 eV and 8000 eV) with camera lengths held constant at 0.15 meters.
-It is clear with these images juxtaposed, the closer the protein sample is to the detector, the more pronounced the water-ring becomes.
-This phenomenon is due to the increased scattering of x-rays by the water content within the protein sample, resulting in a more prominent water background noise in the diffraction images.
-By incorporating this water background noise into the simulations, we aim to enhance the authenticity of the diffraction data, thereby facilitating more accurate and reliable analysis of the protein crystal structures.
+The proximity of the protein sample to the detector critically influences the visibility of the water-ring effect.
+This phenomenon occurs because the increased scattering of X-rays by the water within the protein sample intensifies the water background noise in the diffraction images.
+By integrating this noise into our simulations, we aim to enhance the authenticity of the data.
+This, in turn, improves the accuracy and reliability of our analyses of protein crystal structures, offering deeper insights into their molecular arrangements.

 <p float="left">
     <img src="./diagrams/png/water01.png" alt="water01.h5" width="400" />
     <img src="./diagrams/png/water07.png" alt="water07.h5" width="400" />
 </p>

+As photon energy increases, the photons will transfer more momentum during scattering causing a different scattered angle.
+And as the distance of the detector and the sample increase, the solid angle of the scattered photons will create a larger area of incident photons on the detector face.
+This conic shape of the scattered photons is what creates the water-ring in the diffraction images.

 *Figure 1: Water background noise comparison.
 Left: (`water01.png`) photon energy is 6000 eV, with camera length is 0.15m.
 Right: (`water07.png`) photon energy is 8000 eV, with camera length is 0.15m.
 Both images can be found in `docs/diagrams/`*